-- Projects began delivery in June 2022 - As of the end of December 2022, 36 projects have started, of which 9 have completed. - 1334 individuals have been supported by GPF2 projects. - 238 participants have completed a survey at the end of the project.
+- Projects began delivery in June 2022.

+- As of the end of December 2022,

+36 projects have started, of which

+9 have completed.

+- 1334 individuals have been supported by GPF2 projects.

 We heard from residents that people wanted to see a combination of a panel and a public vote to select projects to be funded.
 In April 2022, over 1400 North Kensington residents voted on 71 projects which resulted in 40 projects being selected for funding when combined with the panel scoring.